 Harker calls herself a historian of the ordinary.
 Her paintings are a collaboration with all of the people who’ve contributed to a place over time: architects, engineers, city workers who’ve placed street signs and pedestrians whose colorful fashion landed in view at the perfect moment.
 All of their individual actions brought together one moment, fated to be captured on canvas.

-Harker’s paintings lives in collections all over the world, including with the Prince of Morocco in the Royal Palace in Rabat and as part of the Chase Center Art Collection in San Francisco, home to the Golden State Warriors.
-Her paintings will be part of an invite only exhibit at The National Art Center of Tokyo for the 19th Japan International Art Exchange curated by Katsu Shimmin and curatorial assistant Julienne Johnson from November 27-December 9 of 2019.
+Harker’s paintings live in collections all over the world, including with the Prince of Morocco in the Royal Palace in Rabat and as part of The Chase Center Art Collection in San Francisco, new home to the Golden State Warriors.
+Most recently three of her artworks became part of the cultural heritage collection of The U.S. Embassy Tokyo, Japan in collaboration with the U.S. Department of State's Office of Art in Embassies.

 Fascinated by other cultures and languages since childhood, Harker has lived abroad and participated in projects and residencies throughout Europe and Asia.
-She continues to travel for inspiration, yet always returns home to Los Angeles.
-Her studio is outdoors, where she interacts with passing neighbors while painting in the California sunshine.
+She continues to travel for inspiration, yet always returns home to Los Angeles to paint in an outdoor studio in the California sunshine.

-Selected recent exhibits: Cassels Al Barsha, Dubai, United Arab Emirates, Area Contesa Arte, Rome, Italy, Gloria Delson Contemporary Arts, Los Angeles, Gabba Gallery, Los Angeles, Gallery 825, Los Angeles, Lu Martin Galleries, Laguna Beach, CA, Satura Art Gallery, Genoa, Italy, Villa Comunale di Frosinone, Italy, Riverside Museum of Art in Riverside CA, Fann-A-Porter Gallery in Dubai, Oceanside Museum of Art in Oceanside CA, FABStudio Art Gallery in Santa Monica, CA, Palazzo della Provincia di Frosinone, Italy, The Wolf Fine Art Gallery in Los Angeles, CA, Malibleu Gallery in Malibu, CA, bg Bergamot Gallery in Santa Monica, CA.
+Selected recent exhibits: The National Art Center, Tokyo, Japan, The Chase Center, San Francisco, Castelli Art Space, Los Angeles, CA, Palazzo del Comune, Boville Erica, Italy, Al Barsha, Dubai, United Arab Emirates, Area Contesa Arte, Rome, Italy, Gloria Delson Contemporary Arts, Los Angeles, Gabba Gallery, Los Angeles, Gallery 825, Los Angeles, Lu Martin Galleries, Laguna Beach, CA, Satura Art Gallery, Genoa, Italy, Villa Comunale di Frosinone, Italy, Riverside Museum of Art in Riverside CA, Fann-A-Porter Gallery in Dubai, Oceanside Museum of Art in Oceanside CA, FABStudio Art Gallery in Santa Monica, CA, Palazzo della Provincia di Frosinone, Italy, The Wolf Fine Art Gallery in Los Angeles, CA, Malibleu Gallery in Malibu, CA, bg Bergamot Gallery in Santa Monica, CA.

-Recognition & Press: ExtraTV, Italy, The Huffington Post, The Hollywood Times, The Malibu Times, La Provincia- (Frosinone, Italy), le3.it, The Santa Monica Mirror, Splash Magazines, The Examiner, Topanga Messanger, Santa Monica Daily Press, Westside Today, The Los Angeles Post, Dongguan Informer (China), and sited in More Magazine & Felix Magazine, Buzzfeed, Season 8 of Hell's Kitchen on FOX, & nominated by in 2013, by the Field Deputy of CA State Senator Alex Padilla for Excellence in the Arts.
+Selected Press & Recognition: Artillery Magazine, American Art Collector, Art in America, ChicStyle, Italy, ExtraTV, Italy, The Huffington Post, The Hollywood Times, The Malibu Times, La Provincia- (Frosinone, Italy), le3.it, The Santa Monica Mirror, Splash Magazines, The Examiner, Topanga Messenger, Santa Monica Daily Press, Westside Today, The Los Angeles Post, Dongguan Informer (China), and cited in More Magazine & Felix Magazine, Buzzfeed, Season 8 of Hell’s Kitchen on FOX, & nominated in 2013 by the Field Deputy of CA State Senator Alex Padilla for Excellence in the Arts.